AllanCameron/PDFR/inflate_method.md

         0x59, 0x3b, 0xdb, 0x72, 0x03, 0x08, 0xac, 0x2b, 0x13];
 ```

-Our problem is simple to state: we need to use the deflate mechanism described in RFC 1951 to reconstruct the original message.
+Now, how do we take these bytes and convert them back into the original message?

-First, we will have a quick refresher on some basic tools we need to help complete this problem.
+First, we will have a quick refresher on some basic programming tricks that will help us accomplish this task.

 ## Reading bytes and reading bits
 It is very easy to read a whole byte from our array.
-Getting the value of the first byte would be done by getting `data[0]`.
-This will return an integer value between 0 and 255.
+Getting the value of the first byte is as simple as `data[0]`.
+As long as we interpret this byte as an unsigned integer, this will return a value between 0 and 255.

 Unfortunately, the whole crux of the deflate algorithm is that we want symbols to be compressed into sequences of bits that are _less_ than one byte.
 This means that we need to be able to read chunks of bits from _within_ the bytes.
 Reading bits in chunks that aren't whole bytes requires a bit more care than reading whole bytes, and requires some familiarity with the bitwise operations "AND", "OR", "Left Shift" and "Right Shift", usually denoted `&`, `|`, `<<` and `>>` in various languages such as C, C++, Java, Javascript, etc.